microsoft/fluentui/packages/react-slider/Spec.md

 - _Component States_

   - **Disabled**
-    - When disabled, all touch and mouse events are ignored and the Slider's value never updates.
+    - When disabled, all touch and mouse events are ignored, and the Slider's value never updates.
     - Allows focus but is read only.
 This helps quickly reveal information to blind users why the slider is disabled without needing to scan the entire page. `aria-disabled` is used instead of `disabled.`
   - **Focused**
     - Focus indicators only appear when keyboard tabbing/directional keystrokes and disappears when the mosue/touch interactions occur.